-The French National Church, founded by Cardinal Giulio de’ Medici (later Pope Clemente VII) in 1518, and completed in 1589 by Giacomo della Porta and Domenico Fontana is famous for three paintings by Caravaggio dedicated to St. Matthew and for the frescoes by Domenichino.
+The French National Church, founded by Cardinal Giulio dei Medici (future Pope Clement VII) in 1518, was completed in 1589 by Domenico Fontana, based on a design by Giacomo della Porta.

 Visitors are not allowed during Mass (religious services)

 For services schedule please refer to:

 Opening times are subject to change.
 Please call the Church or visit: http://saintlouis-rome.net/sermons/